 Guanacaste/Northern Nicoya Peninsula

-This is the most heavily developed region of the country, with lots of hotels around Tamarindo and the Gulf of Papagayo.
-There are good reasons for this: stunning white-sand beaches, dry weather, and now an international airport in Liberia that can deliver you to a beachfront hotel in a few minutes instead of the several hours that it can take from San Jose.
+This is the most heavily developed region of the country, so it’s a good place to look for a well-known hotel or a fancy resort in Costa Rica.
+Tamarindo and the Gulf of Papagayo are popular areas, and there are good reasons for this: stunning white-sand beaches, dry weather, and now an international airport in Liberia that can deliver you to a beachfront hotel in a few minutes (instead of the several hours that it can take from San Jose).

-Visitors commonly combine a beach vacation in Guanacaste with a few days around La Fortuna/Arenal to get a taste of the jungle, too.
+Visitors commonly combine a beach vacation in Guanacaste with a few days around La Fortuna/Arenal and experience Lake Arenal, Arenal Volcano, and the attendant hot springs.

 Best For: Families short on time and looking for a low-stress beach vacation.
 Also best for those who enjoy travel with amenities.